amirnathoo/Sales-Square/README.rst

-Ho to build Sales Square
+How to build Sales Square
 ========================

 Sales Square is built using `Trigger.io <https://trigger.io>`_, here are the steps to build and test this app on a Mac in the iOS emulator.